kc596/kafka-security-example/console/authorization/README.md

         --topic shopping_cart
     ```

-3. Add permission for `User:Alice` to access the consumer group used to read from the topic.
+3. Allow `User:Alice` to access the consumer group used to read from the topic.
    ```shell
     kafka-acls.sh \
         --command.config client/acladmin.properties \